 - 3. A student may be granted a leave of absence for one, two, or three terms.
 A student is not normally granted a leave of absence to take on a professional commitment.

 - 4. International students who apply for a leave of absence must consult with OISS regarding their visa status.

-- 5. A student on leave of absence may complete outstanding work in courses for which he or she has been granted extensions.
-He or she may not, however, fulfill any other degree requirements during the time on leave.
+- 5. A student on leave of absence may complete outstanding work in courses for which extensions have been granted.
+The student may not, however, fulfill any other degree requirements during the time on leave.

 - 6. A student on a leave of absence is not eligible for financial aid, including loans; and in most cases, student loans are not deferred during periods of nonenrollment.

 - 7. A student on a leave of absence is not eligible for the use of any University facilities normally available to registered students.

 - 8. A student on a leave of absence is not eligible for coverage by Yale Health Basic or Yale Health Hospitalization/Specialty Coverage.
 Coverage terminates the day the leave is granted.
 In order to secure continuous coverage through Yale Health, a student must request enrollment in Yale Health Affiliate Coverage and pay the premium prior to the beginning of the term for which the leave is taken.
 If a leave of absence is granted during the term, the student must request Yale Health Affiliate Coverage enrollment within thirty days of the date the registrar is notified of the leave.
 Applications are available from the Yale Health Member Services Department, 55 Lock Street (203.432.0246), or can be downloaded from the Yale Health Web site (yalehealth.yale.edu).